refinedev/refine/documentation/docs/getting-started/quickstart.md

 :::info
  We only show important options for this example.
-You can also prefer to selec to select other options like [Kbar](https://github.com/timc1/kbar) and [i18n](https://www.i18next.com/).
+You can prefer to select other options like [Kbar](https://github.com/timc1/kbar) and [i18n](https://www.i18next.com/).
 Different options selections may be result in a different project structure.
 :::